-The data covering the proportion of taxonomy-aligned activities related to fossil gas and nuclear energy and on which the report is based in this respect were solely available starting from the last quarter of the accounting year.
+The data covering the proportion of taxonomy-aligned activities related to fossil gas and nuclear energy were solely available starting from the last quarter of the accounting year and as such have not been included in the data reported.

-To comply with

-Taxonomy, the criteria for fossil gas include

-limitations on emissions and

-switching to fully renewable

-power or lowcarbon fuels by

-For nuclear
+However, the weighted average of the proportion of such investments does not exceed 1%.

-energy, the criteria include comprehensive safety and waste
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or lowcarbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.

-management

-rules.

-the end of 2035.

-the FU